oilulio/Cisolate/README.md

 This has been tested on more than twenty boards and I have good confidence that the technical content of this program is effective (i.e. the isolation paths will be correctly calculated).
-Form version 2.0 the GUI is now significantly more user friendly.
+From version 2.0 onwards the GUI is now significantly more user friendly.

 Details are available at https://oilulio.wordpress.com/2016/01/02/cisolate-pcb-construction/